Group Retirement Savings Plan (Perco)

 FYI

-in the event of a transfer of savings from Perco to a collective biz, social security contributions will be calculated on the basis of the rates in force at the time of payment.
+In the event of a transfer of savings from Perco to a collective tax benefit, social security contributions will be calculated on the basis of the rates in force at the time of payment.